marmelab/gql-profiler/README.md

 - redisReporter
 - traceEventFormatReporter

-### Write your own reporter
+## Writing your own reporter

-Write a reporter is very simple, here is an example for of a consoleReporter:
+Writing a reporter is very simple, here is an example of a `consoleReporter`:

 ```js
 import uuid from 'uuid';